 A front "porch" attracts more life to public buildings

 Public Buildings like the Hotel de Ville (City Hall) in Paris (just below left) use their forecourt as a way of showcasing the special activities that go on throughout the city.
-Sand was trucked in here to create volley ball courts, publicizing the city's annual summer pop-up beach "Paris Plage" on the waterfront.
+Sand was trucked in here to create volley ball courts, publicizing the city's annual summer pop-up beach "Paris Plage" on the riverfront.
 Melbourne's Federation Square (just below right) is the epicenter of public events and sport tournaments.
-In Barcelona, the entrance piazza to Gaudi's Parc Guell (farther below right) is the gateway to one of the great park experiences in the world.
+In Barcelona, the entrance piazza to Gaudi's Parc Guell (lower right) is the gateway to one of the great park experiences in the world.
 In a twist, the "porch" at New York's Metropolitan Museum actually brings the "outside in" with an indoor space used for special events and socializing.

 Stands and stalls are perfect for browsing

 New York's Bryant Park (just below left) hosts a wide range of amenities including a free "Outdoor Reading Room".
 People can peruse books, newspapers or games—and there is a children's reading room too.
 In Madrid, Spain (just below right) there is an open-air bookstore packed with books, postcards and etchings.
 At closing time, the shutters come down.
-In Paris, there is a long tradition of book stalls along the Seine near Notre Dame Cathedral.
+In Paris, there is a long tradition of book stalls (lower) along the Seine near Notre Dame Cathedral.

 Food carts boost small business and social life